sroldk/HastebinPost/README.md

 # HastebinPost

-The simple API for post text to hastebin.in
+Simple API for publishing text to hastebin.in

+Publishing text is easy, just use postText("Example");

+For example: System.out.println(postText("Example"));

+After post the text to Hastebin.in you will get link.